kaano29/refactor-and-extend-exercise/README.md

 - Filter out bad stories with INVEST criteria
 - Story point each story
 - Prioritize the user stories
+- (Optional) Refine the items under the Specifications section

 Once the stories have been properly refined your team will need to either fork this project into a new central repository, or copy the code in the App.js file into a new React template and post it to a central git repository.
 This will serve as the starter project for the entire team.